rjmeade/rjmeade.github.io/_experiences/UAV Forge.md

 </figure>

-UAV Forge is an interdisciplinary engineering competition team participating in the annual [AUVSI-SUAS](https://www.auvsi-suas.org/AUVSI-SUAS) competition, which simulates an automated aerial vehicle package delivery mission.
+UAV Forge is an interdisciplinary engineering competition team at UCI participating in the annual <a href="https://www.auvsi-suas.org" target="_blank">AUVSI-SUAS</a> competition, which simulates an automated aerial vehicle package delivery mission.
 UAV Forge is tasked with designing, manufacturing, assembling, and testing a drone that autonomously:
 - Navigates waypoints
 - Flies to the ground vehicle drop location and performs an airdrop
 - Maps and identifies targets in a search area